Brown-NOAA/NOAA-PMEL-OME_eDNA_Collection_Protocol_DiscFilter/NOAA-PMEL-OME_eDNA_Collection_Protocol_DiscFilters_VacuumManifold.md

 1. Put on a pair of sterilized gloves.
 Then, sterilize the BSC by wiping with 10% bleach, followed by 70% EtOH.
 Prepare a workspace by laying down two large kimwipes.
 2. Wipe down forceps with DNAaway, then flame sterilize with EtOH.
 Place cooled forceps on kimwipe.
 3. Carefully open the filter cup's bag and remove the filter cup.
-    + Do not damage the bag, as you will be resealing the prepared filter here.
+    + Do not damage the bag, as you will be resealing the prepared filter in here.
 7. Working one at a time, twist and remove the top funnel component of the filter cup.
 8. Using sterile forceps, remove the existing top filter and dispose of it.
-Do not remove the backing.
+Do not remove the paper filter backing underneath.
-9. Place a new 0.2 µm PVDF filter inside the cup using the same sterilized forceps.
+9. Place a new 0.2 µm PVDF or PES filter inside the cup on top of the paper backing filter using the same sterilized forceps.
 10. Gently tap along the edges with the forceps to ensure the filter is snugly in place at the bottom of the cup.
 11. Resecure the top funnel component of the filter cup by pushing and twisting to ensure a tight seal.
+12. Inspect the margins where the funnel component sits to ensure there are no gaps - or else the filter is not seated correctly and liquid will leak past it.
 13. Return the filter cup to its original bag and seal securely with lab tape.
     + Filter cups resealed with lab tape can be stored for no longer than 1 week.